-- A linear landscape forming the northern and eastern edge of the chalk deeply indented winding belt, with a steep scarp faces and a high prominent ridgeline creating a strong skyline, although this is softened in areas of woodland cover. - Occurs along the full length of the South Downs from the distinctive chalk hangers in Hampshire (Selborne) to meet the sea at the dramatic white cliffs of Beachy Head. - Remarkably consistent in height and slope profile throughout its length as a result of the lithological uniformity of the chalk bedrock. - From open summits there are panoramic views across the lowlands to the north.
-The scarp forms a distinctive backdrop ridgeline in views from this area a symbolic feature of the South Downs. - Precipitous upper slopes are grazed grassland, scrub or clothed in dense woodland 'hangers' - mixed farmland extends onto the shallower lower slopes in places. - The scarp contains some of the most extensive areas of chalk grassland habitat within the South Downs. - Notable for the absence of buildings on the slope itself. - Deeply sunken lanes and tracks, known as bostal tracks, cut the escarpment and link the lower land to the chalk uplands.
-Some 'gaps' cut by valleys form important communication routes. - Large number of recreational sites frequently associated with hilltop historic monuments or panoramic viewpoints, plus areas of open access land (on chalk grassland). - Occasionally marked by chalk pits on the scarp slopes and masts along the crest which are highly prominent in views.
+- A prominent winding ridgeline with a steep scarp face forming the northern and eastern edge of the chalk downs. - A deeply indented linear landscape creating a strong skyline, although this is softened in areas of woodland cover. - Occurs along the full length of the South Downs from the distinctive chalk hangers in Hampshire (Selborne) to meet the sea at the dramatic white cliffs of Beachy Head. - Remarkably consistent in height and slope profile throughout its length as a result of the lithological uniformity of the chalk bedrock. - From open summits there are panoramic views across the lowlands to the north.
+The scarp forms a distinctive backdrop ridgeline in views from this area a symbolic feature of the South Downs. - Precipitous upper slopes are grazed grassland, scrub or clothed in dense woodland 'hangers' mixed farmland extends onto the shallower lower slopes in places. - The scarp contains some of the most extensive areas of chalk grassland habitat within the South Downs. - Notable for the absence of buildings and extent of dark skies, the type has a strong sense of remoteness. - Deeply sunken lanes and tracks, known as bostal tracks, cut the escarpment and link the lower land to the chalk uplands.
+Some 'gaps' cut by river and dry valleys and also man-made road cuttings form important communication routes - Large number of recreational sites frequently associated with hilltop historic monuments or panoramic viewpoints, plus areas of open access land on chalk grassland. - Occasionally marked by chalk pits on the scarp slopes and masts along the crest which are highly prominent in views.